withlogicco/ergani-python-sdk/docs/source/index.rst

-.. ergani-python-sdk documentation master file, created by sphinx-quickstart on Fri Feb  2 13:07:54 2024.
+.. ergani documentation master file, created by sphinx-quickstart on Fri Feb  2 13:07:54 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ergani-python-sdk's documentation!
+Welcome to ergani's documentation!
 =============================================

 .. toctree::